dividedmind/statistics-done-wrong/hiding.rst

 After all, few authors bothered to publish data showing no correlation, so the meta-analysis could only use a biased sample.

-A similar study looked at reboxetine, an antidepressant sold by Pfizer.
+A similar study looked at :index:`reboxetine`, an antidepressant sold by Pfizer.
 Several published studies have suggested that it is effective compared to placebo, leading several European countries to approve it for prescription to depressed patients.
 The German Institute for Quality and Efficiency in Health Care, responsible for assessing medical treatments, managed to get unpublished trial data from Pfizer -- three times more data than had ever been published -- and carefully analyzed it.
 The result: reboxetine is not effective.
 Pfizer had only convinced the public that it's effective by neglecting to mention the studies proving it isn't.\ :cite:p:`Eyding:2010bx`

 This problem is commonly known as publication bias or the file-drawer problem: many studies sit in a file drawer for years, never published, despite the